Skip to content

 Archives Wim Kan and Louis Davids not in dumpster

 The Theatre Museum's entire collection has been saved.
-The archives of such luminaries as Wim Kan and Louis Davids, as well as 50,000 theatre reviews, 30,000 theatre posters, 146,000 photographs of 22,000 performances, 26,000 portrait photographs of 2,450 theatre-makers and an extensive audio and video collection will be housed at the University of Amsterdam.The move is possible now that the Ministry of Education, Culture and Science (OCW), with the ever-money-hungry State Secretary for Culture Halbe Zijlstra, is no longer seizing the reserves of the Theater Instituut Nederland (TIN).
+The archives of luminaries such as Wim Kan and Louis Davids, as well as 50,000 theatre reviews, 30,000 theatre posters, 146,000 photographs of 22,000 performances, 26,000 portrait photographs of 2,450 theatre-makers and an extensive audio and video collection will be housed at the University of Amsterdam.The move is possible now that the Ministry of Education, Culture and Science (OCW), with the ever-money-hungry State Secretary for Culture Halbe Zijlstra, is no longer seizing the reserves of the Theater Instituut Nederland (TIN).

 Culture Council knew about 'Hole of DUS'

 Theatre company the Utrecht Games, city company of the Netherlands' fourth largest city, is on the brink of bankruptcy.
 It was recently revealed that the company led by artistic and business director Jos Thie has a deficit of €2.1 million.
-Correspondence that has since surfaced shows that it was already clear in May this year that problems were getting out of hand.
+Correspondence that has since surfaced shows that it was already clear in May this year that the problems were getting out of hand.
 That was a month after the Utrecht subsidy advisory committee issued its laudatory opinion, and a few weeks before the Council for Culture issued its very thrifty advice.

 Drama awards party in year of gloom